Habbie/hello-dns/basic.md

 be 0 at all times.
 This packets does not request recursion.
 QDCOUNT = 1 means there is 1 question.
 In theory DNS supported several questions in one message, but this has not been implemented.
-ANCOUNT, NSCOUNT and ARCOUNT are all zero, indicating there as no answers in this question packet.
+ANCOUNT, NSCOUNT and ARCOUNT are all zero, indicating there are no answers in this question packet.

 Here is the actual question: